 ESB Network’s smart meters fully comply with international exposure limits.

-In practice, smart meters comply by a much larger margin, because they are usually further away, and because the power levels are often less than the maximum.
+In practice, smart meters comply by a much larger margin, because they are usually further away, because the exposure is not continuous but only in short bursts while data is being transmitted, and because the power levels are often less than the maximum.

 So, overall, smart meters will typically comply with the exposure limits by a considerable margin.
 Combined with the margin of safety already built into the exposure limits, this provides a large measure of confidence in their safety.